volumio/volumio-plugins/plugins/music_service/volspotconnect/readme.md

-October, 3rd th 2016
+October, 7th th 2016
 	VOLUMIO SPOTIFY CONNECT PLUGIN
+IMPORTANT

-For armv7+ (Rpi 2, Rpi 3, etc, but not Rpi 1/Rpi Zero) devices only for now
+- For armv7+ (Rpi 2, Rpi 3, Sparky an d other devices etc, but not Rpi 1/Rpi Zero) devices only for now
+- Requires a Premuim or Family account
+- Requires a Family account to use Family shared device

 This plugin is designed to use Spotify connect web with volumio Base on this work : https://github.com/Fornoth/spotify-connect-web